InceptionTime: Finding AlexNet for Time Series Classification

 \subsection{Number of filters}

 To provide some directions on how the number of filters affects the performance of the network, we experimented with varying this hyperparameter with respect to the number of classes in the dataset.
-To generate new classes in the simulated data, we varied the position of the patterns; for example, to create data with three classes, we inject patterns of the same length at three different positions.
+To generate new classes in the simulated data, we varied the position and length of the patterns; for example, to create data with three classes, we inject patterns of the same length at three different positions.
 For this series of experiments, we fixed the length of the time series to 256 and the number of training examples to 256.

 \figurename~\ref{fig:nb-filters-vs-nb-classes} depicts the network's accuracy with respect to the number of filters for datasets with a differing number of classes.
 Our prior intuition was that the more classes, or variability, present in the training set, the more features are required to be extracted in order to discriminate the different classes, and this will necessitate a greater number of filters.
 This is confirmed by the trend displayed in \figurename~\ref{fig:nb-filters-vs-nb-classes}, where the datasets with more classes require more filters to be learned in order to be able to accurately classify the input time series.